A visual system project to present a fictitious season of exhibitions by Ryoji Ikeda- a Japanese electronic composer and visual artist.

 Poster designed for Alexander McQueen exhibition in the V&A. Photograph by Nick Knight.
 Cropping of the V&A logo and title was done to add depth to the composition.
 The poster had to follow the V&A design guidelines- using only V&A's TheSans as the font.

-A self initiated project to introduce and allow discussion of the topic of perseverance to children.
+A self initiated project inspired by the song Whalien 52 (BTS), to introduce and allow discussion of the topic of perseverance to children.
 It features a whale named Holly- based on the 52 Hertz whale.

 The 52 Hertz whale is known as the loneliest whale in the world.
 It sings at 52 Hertz but this range is not recognised by other whales, resulting in no response from other whales.
 Nevertheless, the lonely whale continues swimming and singing.

 With perseverance being something that goes on and on, the carousel book opens to 360°, with the pages as waves flowing throughout.
 The user follows the whale as it 'swims' throughout the pages.

 In order to have a larger presence in UAL, the dance societies came together to create Arts Dance.